 Overall, what we are looking for is instances where our leading indicators (our way of looking at the world) differ from the market.

 Our approach is data-driven.
 We’re not geniuses with great hunches – no gurus here.
 We believe that we’ve developed a robust and repeatable “Variant Perception” that allows us to consistently deliver profitable investment ideas to our clients.
 We don’t get everything right, but in seeking asymmetric trades with high risk-reward, we do not need to be right all the time to make our clients money.

-If you want to learn more about our approach, please click here to download our Understanding Leading Economic Indicators white paper.
+If you want to learn more about our approach, you can click here to watch a short video or click here to download our Understanding Leading Economic Indicators whitepaper.